Insanelyfragile/First_year_of_coding/README.md

 # First_year_of_coding
-This is my year-1 of my coding projects.
+This is my year-1 of coding projects.